agieche/frontendux/content/blog/getting-started-with-gatsby/index.md

 - documented very well
 - praised on twitter and on other blogs.

-I found several great introductions on how to setup a gatsby blog, e.g. [here](https://daveceddia.com/start-blog-gatsby-netlify/).
+I found several great introductions on how to [setup a gatsby blog](https://daveceddia.com/start-blog-gatsby-netlify/).

 ## How to run gatsby locally